-Susan’s approach to coaching is relationship focused with the goal of helping the client achieve their goals.
+Susan has 1500+ paid coaching hours working with over 300 organizations across Fortune 500 organizations in the United States, Canada, Europe, and South America.
+Susan's approach to coaching is relationship focused with the goal of helping the client achieve their goals.
 Susan’s authentic style is approachable and warm.
 Susan is astute in listening and being able to bring out the best in others, enabling them to learn more instinctively.
 Susan has leveraged her unique education and training in business, neuroscience, psychology, philosophy, and theater to help others find their voice, leadership style, and leverage their personal strengths to make them better leaders.
 Susan has helped new people leaders and executives alike.
 Her power in asking thoughtful questions while being an active listener and balancing the right approach to challenge client's beliefs and assumptions while being their top cheerleader is her unique signature.
 Implementing a company vision can be challenging.
 Susan has helped leaders realize their vision by working with both executive teams and groups on how best to collaborate to bring their vision to life.

 New People Leader

 A star employee was promoted to an Operations Manager role responsible to lead a team of five for the first time in his career.
 Coaching was deployed to set him up for success in his position and brainstorm approaches for tackling different challenges that came up with leading his team.
 The client successfully engaged in conversations about performance feedback and career development and was able to gain the support and buy-in of both his Executive Director and his direct reports to be successful in the role.